vibu4489/InsightsLM/README.md

 ## Getting Started: A Guide for No-Coders to Test and Customize

-This guide provides the quickest way to get InsightsLM up and running so you can test, customize, and experiment.
+This guide provides the quickest way to get Raw50LM up and running so you can test, customize, and experiment.

 I recommend you following along from 17:53 in our video here for the full step by step guide - [https://youtu.be/IXJEGjfZRBE?t=1073](https://youtu.be/IXJEGjfZRBE?t=1073)